 This is a camping tour with lots of comfort.
 (As we like to say it's a camping tour for non campers!)
 Each person will have the use of their own semi permanent tent and a comfy camping bed.
 Even if you are travelling with a friend or a significant other you will have access to your own tent or you are more than welcome to share.
-You will need to bring a pillow and sleeping bag or you can hire a sleeping bag from us for \$55 (to cover dry cleaning at the end of the tour).
+You will need to bring a pillow and sleeping bag or you can hire a sleeping bag from us.

 There are flushing toilets and showers in all the camp grounds.
 When we are out and about during the day there are long drop toilets available.
 There is also ample opportunity for swimming on most days.
-On some departures (due to flight availability) guests will stay a night in a motel in Tom Price or Exmouth.
+On some departures (due to flight availability) quests will stay a night in a motel in Tom Price or Exmouth.
 All departure dates will still go to all the same gorges and sights.